The signed Varchenko Determinant for Complexes of Oriented Matroids: Preparation

-\end{Lemma} \begin{proof} Let $\tilde Q \in \Tscr^f_{\preceq Q}$.
-As $R\setminus f$ is all positive, we must have $\tilde Q^- \subseteq Q^-$ and hence $Q^+ \setminus f \subseteq \tilde Q^+$ implying $\pi_{f}^{-1}(\tilde Q) \subseteq \Tscr(Q^+,\emptyset)$.
+\end{Lemma} \begin{proof} Let $\tilde Q \in (\Tscr\setminus f_{R \backslash f})_{\preceq Q}$.
+As $R\setminus f$ is all positive, we must have $\tilde Q^- \subseteq Q^-$ and hence $Q^+ \subseteq \tilde Q^+$ implying $\pi_{f}^{-1}(\tilde Q) \subseteq \Tscr(Q^+,\emptyset)$.
 If on the other hand $\hat Q \in \Tscr(Q^+,\emptyset)$, then $\hat Q^- \subseteq Q^-\cup\{f\},$ $Q^+ \subseteq \hat Q^+\cup \{f\}$.
 Hence $\pi_f(\hat Q) \preceq_{R\setminus f} Q$. \end{proof}

-We need two preparatory results.
-For the proof of \ref{thm:supertope}, for the first one also see~\cite[Lemma 10]{HKK}.
-We reprove it here, since in the presentation in~\cite{HKK} the signs are chosen the opposite way.
-Recall from $\ref{ex:cycle}$ that $\Cscr_n$ is the set of covectors of the OM of the directed cycle on $n$ vertices.
+We need two preparatory results for the proof of \ref{thm:supertope}.
+For the first one also see~\cite[Lemma 10]{HKK}.
+We reprove that result here, since in the presentation in~\cite{HKK} the signs are chosen the opposite way.
+Recall from \ref{ex:cycle} that $\Cscr_n$ is the set of covectors of the OM of the directed cycle on $n$ vertices.